 2.1 Order Created: To run your automation when a new order gets created.

-2.1.1 Status of your order: Your automation will run only for the order status you select.
+2.1.1 Order Statuses: Your automation will run only for the order status you select.
 Choose from “Completed”, "Draft", “On hold”, and “Processing”.

-2.1.2 Runs: Select this option if you want to run your automation once or multiple times.
+2.1.3 Runs On Contact: Select this option if you want to run your automation only once or multiple times.

 2.2 Order Created - Per Item: Similar to the Order Created event, just that when you select this event, you can take action based on a specific item in their order.